crispinalan/talkcalendar/README.md

 flat-file csv database
 binary for 64-bit distributions (tested with Fedora 34 Mate and Debian Bookworm Mate)
 ```

-This is the first gtk4 version.
-Any bugs that arise will be fixed.

 The database called events.csv has memory dynamically allocated for up to 5000 records.
 The database is located in the Talk Calendar working directory and can be backed up by copying to another location.